Anton Hafner: Eastern Front and death

 Hafner returned to JG 51 "Mölders" in August 1943, then operating on the Eastern Front.
 There, he was assigned to the Stabsstaffel (headquarters squadron).
+(Note: In early October 1942, II.
+Gruppe of JG 51 had been withdrawn from the Eastern Front and sent to Jesau, near present-day Bagrationovsk, to Heiligenbeil, present-day Mamonovo, to be reequipped with the Focke-Wulf Fw 190 A. While undergoing training on this aircraft, the Gruppe received orders on 4 November to transfer to the Mediterranean theatre flying the Messerschmitt Bf 109 again.
+6. Staffel had been exempt from this order, was detached from II.
+Gruppe, and continued its training on the Fw 190.
+In late November, 6.
+Staffel was renamed to Stabsstaffel (headquarters squadron) of JG 51.
+Alternatively, the Stabsstaffel was also referred to as Geschwaderstabsstaffel z.b.V., roughly translating to fighter wing squadron for special deployment'.
+The abbreviation z. b.
+V. is German and stands for zur besonderen Verwendung (for special deployment).)
 On 15 October 1943, the Soviet Central Front launched an offensive, attacking Army Group Centre on its southern flank at Loyew on the Dnieper.
 That day, Hafner was credited with his 100th aerial victory in that area of operations.
 He was the 56th Luftwaffe pilot to achieve the century mark.
 The Stabsstaffel had provided fighter escort to a flight of Heinkel He 111 bombers attacking ground targets in the vicinity of Gomel.
 On this mission, the Stabsstaffel ran into Soviet Douglas A-20 Havoc bombers, also known as Boston, which were protected by Lavochkin La-5 fighters.
 Hafner claimed two Bostons and a La-5 in this encounter.
 But his Fw 190 A-6 (Werknummer 530 373) also sustained battle damage, resulting in a forced landing on German held territory.